 Make sure that first accepted all changes previously listed under 'track changes, and that all embedded comments or highlighted text have likewise been removed.
 To avoid unnecessary errors you are strongly advised to use the "spell-check" and "grammar-check" functions of your word processor.

-The manuscripts submitted in the AESSR must be original and unpublished.
+The manuscripts submitted to the AESSR must be original and unpublished.
 They must not be under consideration for publication elsewhere.
-The authors are solely responsible to acquire permission to reproduce the copyrighted material from other sources, if necessary.
+The authors are solely responsible for acquiring permission to reproduce the copyrighted material from other sources, if necessary.

 ORCID provides a persistent digital identifier that distinguishes you from every other researcher.
 Through integration in key research workflows, such as manuscript and grant submission, it supports automated linkages between you and your professional activities ensuring that your work is recognized.